I may not have a favorite scotch, but I know that if Glenmorangie and Ardbeg are in the lineup, I'm going to like it just fine.

 Tasting Notes

-- Nose: caramel candy, fresh bread, citrus, slightly toasted pecans
+- Nose: Caramel candy, fresh bread, citrus, slightly toasted pecans

-- Taste: soft entry, oily, navel oranges, cayenne and cloves
+- Taste: Soft entry, oily, navel oranges, cayenne and cloves

-- Finish: baking spices linger at the back of the throat
+- Finish: Baking spices linger at the back of the throat

-Glenmorangie Extremely Rare Aged 18
+Glenmorangie Extremely Rare Aged 18yr

 Tasting Notes

-- Nose: peaches, grilled pineapple, soft vanilla
+- Nose: Peaches, grilled pineapple, soft vanilla

-- Taste: light body, cinnamon and white pepper rises quickly, menthol and white chocolate, oak overtones
+- Taste: Light body, cinnamon and white pepper rises quickly, menthol and white chocolate, oak overtones

-- Finish: fades to mint and oak
+- Finish: Fades to mint and oak

-Ardbeg Ten
+Ardbeg 10yr

 Tasting Notes

-- Nose: minty smoke, light beach smoke, seaweed
+- Nose: Minty smoke, light beach smoke, seaweed

-- Taste: medium body, oily, bonfire flavors are thick and heavy, almost lemony
+- Taste: Medium body, oily, bonfire flavors are thick and heavy, almost lemony

-- Finish: the medicinal iodine lasts long and fades slowly
+- Finish: The medicinal iodine lasts long and fades slowly

 Ardbeg An Oa